abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Physically, it was very painful and difficult to breathe or walk, and I had to sit down for several hours.
-Interestingly, the earlier part of the day had been quite challenging, so that in comparison with that, it actually felt good to suddenly be face-to-face with death.
+Interestingly, the earlier part of the day had been quite challenging so that in comparison with that, it actually felt good to suddenly be face-to-face with death.
 Everything else fell away completely.
 All the concerns of the day, in a flash, disappeared from my radar.